espressif/esp-serial-flasher/README.md

 ### STM32 support

+> Note: The library was tested with STM32CubeH7 v1.11.1 and arm-gnu-toolchain-13.2.

 The STM32 port makes use of STM32 HAL libraries, and these do not come with CMake support.
 In order to compile the project, `stm32-cmake` (a `CMake` support package) has to be pulled as submodule.

 ```